 Crédit Agricole offers a variety of services ranging from daily banking and personal accounts to loans, credit cards, savings products and even insurance products.

-Online banks in Poland as an alternative
+Online Banks in Poland as an Alternative

 In Poland, banks have high charges from money transfers, especially for expats.
-This is because banks do not operate under the mid-market rate which is the rate used by bank users to trade currency with other banks.
+This is because banks do not operate under the mid-market rate, which is the rate used by bank users to trade currency with other banks.
 They charge above this rate to make a profit.
 They also add SWIFT fee which in turn adds up making the process very expensive.
 At the end of the transaction, 10% of the amount transacted is spent in currency conversion.

-It is possible to open bank account online in Poland using a virtual bank account with banks such as the following.
+It is possible to open a bank account online in Poland using a virtual bank account with banks such as the following.
 These banks don’t offer a Polish IBAN, but you can use them all the same.